-The Academic Success Center, the Office of Student Success and the Department of Campus Police and Safety are all charged with providing services related to sexual assault prevention and reporting.
+The Academic Success Center, the Office of Student Affairs and Enrollment Management and FVSU Police and Campus Safety are all charged with providing services related to sexual assault prevention and reporting.
 Information can be obtained by contacting any of the three offices.
 Remember: if it feels wrong, looks wrong or seems to be wrong, then it probably is wrong.